Why I Always Say Yes to Travel, Even When I’m Scared

 Not only did I fall in love with Norway, I fell in love with life again.

 There were times when I was afraid, hot, exhausted, and could barely carry my suitcase to the next train platform.
 There were times I wished I had just flow back to the safety of home with my girlfriend and ended my trip after the first two weeks.
-There were times when I was lonely and sad.
+In fact. there where were times when I was lonely and sad.
 But there were also countless times that I sat and marveled at the beauty in the world, the kindness of strangers, and at who I was becoming because of this amazing adventure.

 By the time I headed to Norway to meet my new friend, I had acquired a confidence I’d never had before.
 The two weeks I spent with him and his family were, by far, the best two weeks of my life up until that moment.
 Not only did I fall in love with Norway, I fell in love with life again.